 A walk through the forest at night with a full moon illuminating the sturdy trunks and feathery branches is a magical experience.
 Trees are an endless source of inspiration and often feature in my work.

-My landscapes are often inspired by the Autumn and Winter seasons, when everything in nature is stripped back and you can see the structure of the trees, sometimes as beautiful silhouettes against the sky.
-I love the textures of the ploughed fields and the gentle, muted tones of the landscape.
-I try to convey the quietness of these seasons through my paintings.
+My landscapes are frequently inspired by the Autumn and Winter seasons, when everything in nature is stripped back and you can see the structure of the trees, often as beautiful silhouettes against the sky.
+I try to convey the textures of ploughed fields and the gentle, muted tones of the landscape through these paintings.

 I've been painting birds for a long time; the nests and feathers are a more recent addition.
 I enjoy creating these little creatures and their homes from my imagination, as well as referencing birds that exist in nature.

 I've had a fascination with the night sky and especially the moon for a long time.
 I hope my paintings convey some of the wonder I feel when I gaze up into an inky sky twinkling with billions of stars.

 This series of astronomy paintings started in 2011 with the Imaginary Star Charts, moving on to the Luna and Moon & Stars paintings in 2013.
 The series continues to develop and evolve.

 I'm exploring the colours, shapes and patterns of nature, and also experimenting with using different shades of green - a colour I've rarely used in my work until now - through my new collection of botanical paintings.

 I've been painting on pebbles since 2011, when it occurred to me that my precise nature motifs and intricate patterned designs would complement this natural material.
 Each stone becomes a precious art object - either displayed individually or in collections of various sizes.
 I often have a design in mind before I start painting, but I'll allow the shape, colour, and natural markings of the stone to dictate the composition during the painting process.